-The MS degree program in Environmental Health requires the successful completion of 34 semester hours (a three-credit practicum also is required for students who have no previous professional post-baccalaureate experience).
+The MS degree program in Environmental Health requires the successful completion of 35 semester hours.

 At the time of enrollment you must have completed an appropriate undergraduate degree at a regionally accredited university or college.
 Admission is competitive and is based on your grade point average (GPA), and Graduate Record Exam (GRE) scores, and academic and/or professional background in areas related to environmental health or safety.
 Mimimum GPA and GRE requirements for admission to the MSEH Program are the same as the ECU Graduate School (minimum GPA of 2.7 and minimum GRE scores of the 30th percentile, as indicated in section 3.4.1 – Regular Admission of the ECU Graduate Program Handbook - pdf available at http://www.ecu.edu/cs-acad/gradschool/upload/Official-GPD-Handbook.pdf).